-Many collaboration tools began as simple messaging apps or video conferencing (opens in new tab) services, but have since become centralized hubs for work, absorbing cloud storage (opens in new tab), file-sharing (opens in new tab), project management (opens in new tab) and customer support (opens in new tab) functionalities into one package.
+Many collaboration tools began as simple messaging apps or video conferencing services, but have since become centralized hubs for work, absorbing cloud storage, file-sharing, project management and customer support functionalities into one package.

 Some players in the space, like Asana, view their relationship with email as a reluctant symbiosis.
 According to Simon O’Kane, the company’s Head of EMEA, email is a “communication tool misused for work coordination”.

 “We know that managing work effectively goes beyond back-and-forth message threads.
 As a communication-based tool, email will never be able to help businesses coordinate their work,” he told us.